luvnft/thirdroom/docs/guides/unity/index.md

 For all new materials, set the `UnityGLTF/PBRGraph` shader before you start setting properties.

-Note that Third Room does not yet have support for the following extensions:
+Note that Space does not yet have support for the following extensions:

 - KHR_matrials_irridescence
 - KHR_materials_specular